Putin: Russian peacekeepers headed for Nagorno-Karabakh as Azerbaijan & Armenia sign armistice

 #Armenia#Azerbajian Current situation in Nagorno-Karabakh conflict after peace deal was signed [9/11/2020] pic.twitter.com/x1jydddR8Y— @Suriyak (@Suriyakmaps) November 9, 2020

 Neither Armenian nor Azerbaijani forces are supposed to advance beyond their current positions.
-This leaves the remaining territory of the Nagorno-Karabakh autonomous region somewhat surrounded, with only a 5-kilometer-wide corridor to Armenia proper, under protection of the Russian peacekeepers.
+This leaves the remaining territory of the Nagorno-Karabakh autonomous region somewhat surrounded, with only a five-kilometer-wide corridor to Armenia proper, under the protection of Russian peacekeepers.

 Nagorno-Karabakh was an ethnic Armenian enclave within the borders of the Soviet Republic of Azerbaijan, but seceded from Baku in 1991 as the Soviet Union began to collapse.
 A 1994 armistice froze the conflict with ethnic Armenian forces in control of most of Nagorno-Karabakh, as well as surrounding territory of Azerbaijan proper.